Today’s Wonder of the Day was inspired by francine . francine Wonders, “who invented cotton candy” Thanks for WONDERing with us, francine !

 In 1904, Morrison and Wharton took their cotton candy, which they called “fairy floss,” to the St. Louis World’s Fair.
 They sold each box for 25 cents.
-Though this may not seem like much today, it was half the price of an admission ticket to the fair back then!
+Though this may not seem like much today, it was half the price of a ticket to the fair back then!
 Even though people may have thought the candy was expensive, they were willing to pay for it.
 Morrison and Wharton sold more than 68,000 boxes of fairy floss at the fair.

-Ever wonder what happens inside the cotton candy machine?
+So, what happens inside the cotton candy machine?
 First, sugar is melted until it becomes a liquid.
-Then, the liquid sugar is spun as the machine forces it through tiny holes that shape and cool the liquid.
+Then, the machine spins liquid sugar by pushing it through tiny holes that shape and cool the liquid.
 After it cools, the sugar becomes a solid again.
 The operator then rotates a paper cone around inside the machine, collecting thousands of tiny crystallized sugar threads.
 Once the puff of cotton candy is just the right size, it’s time to eat!

 In case you’re curious about how cotton candy gets its signature pink and blue coloring, you may be surprised to find out that cotton candy, just like sugar, is naturally white.
 Pink and blue cotton candy is colored with food dyes.

 So if a dentist made cotton candy, it must be totally healthy, right?
 Well, not necessarily.
 While cotton candy is pretty light on sugar compared to other carnival treats, it still has about the same amount of sugar as a can of soda.
 That means it’s an okay treat every once in a while, but you definitely shouldn’t eat cotton candy every day.